-- Consumer Control-at every level of the organization: board governance, organization management, consumer service delivery, and decisions about consumer services accessed. - Systems and Individual Advocacy- an overriding philosophy is that disability rights are human rights, and individuals with disabilities are full contributing members of society and should have equal access and equal opportunity in every facet of life. - Services for All-no one who declares that he or she has a significant disability is denied services based on the type of disability.
+• Consumer Control-at every level of the organization: board governance, organization management, consumer service delivery, and decisions about consumer services accessed.

+- Systems and Individual Advocacy- an overriding philosophy is that disability rights are human rights, and individuals with disabilities are full contributing members of society and should have equal access and equal opportunity in every facet of life. - Services for All-no one who declares that he or she has a significant disability is denied services based on the type of disability.
 CILs promote cross-disability services and continually assess and respond to community need.
+CILs help to assure equal access to services both internally and in the community through advocacy.